sdu-concurrency/group-website/README.md

 Where

 - `BIBLINK` is the bibitem of the paper in linearised format (no new lines);
-- `"pdf"` contains a list of links to pdfs related to the publication.
-For each element, if the `"name"` attribute of the element is omitted, it will be visualised using the default name `paper`;
+- `"links"` contains a list of links related to the publication.
+For each element, if the `"name"` attribute of the element is omitted, it will be visualised using the default name `paper` and if the `"icon"` attribute of the element is omitted, it will be visualised using the default font-awesome pdf icon `fa fa-pdf`;
 - `"tags"` contains relevant tags/keywords for the paper, used by the by-keyword filter to select the related papers;
 - `"authors"` contains relevant the members in the PLS group that authored the paper.
 These are used by the by-author filter to select the related papers;
 - `"grants"` contains possible grants that supported the publication;